Holden Chow

 Holden Chow Ho-ding (周浩鼎; born 7 June 1979) is a Hong Kong solicitor and politician.
-He is vice-chairman of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), the largest pro-Beijing party in Hong Kong, and a former chairman of Young DAB, its youth wing.
+He is the vice-chairman of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB), the largest pro-Beijing party in Hong Kong, and a former chairman of Young DAB, its youth wing.
 He was elected to the Legislative Council of Hong Kong in 2016, through the District Council (Second) "super seat".
 He was re-elected in 2021 through the New Territories North West geographical constituency.
+He was re-elected in 2025 through the New Territories North West geographical constituency with 42,347 votes.

 Education and early political career

-Chow was born in Hong Kong on 7 June 1979 and studied economics at the London School of Economics and Political Science in Britain after finishing Fifth Form in Hong Kong and an English boarding school.
+Chow was born in Hong Kong on 7 June 1979 and studied economics at the London School of Economics and Political Science in Britain after finishing Secondary 5 in Hong Kong and an English boarding school.
 After returning to Hong Kong, he became a solicitor with Rita Law & Co.

 In 2004, Chow joined the Democratic Alliance for the Betterment of Hong Kong (DAB), the largest Beijing-loyalist party in Hong Kong.
-He became the chairman of Young DAB, the youth branch of party and a member of the party's Executive Committee in 2009.
+He became the chairman of Young DAB, the youth branch of party and a member of the party's executive committee in 2009.
 In April 2015 when chairman Tam Yiu-chung retired, Chow was elected vice-chairman along with new chairwoman Starry Lee.

 Chow was also an observer on the Independent Police Complaints Council from 2010 to 2014 and an appointed member of the Equal Opportunities Commission from 2013 and was re-appointed in 2015 and 2017.
 In 2012, he was appointed to the Islands District Council and started working for New World Development as a legal counsel.
 He often participated in RTHK's weekly talk show City Forum and founded Hong Kong Association of Young Commentators in 2012.

 In the 2015 District Council election, when all appointed seats were abolished, he replaced veteran DAB district councillor Chau Chuen-heung to run in the Tung Chung South constituency on Islands District Council.
-He received 2,161 votes and successfully held the seat for DAB.
+He received 2,161 votes and successfully won the seat for DAB.